Golf Is A Stupid Game Anyway,

 I absolutely loved that course.

 I played that same course dozens of times and never tired of it.
 It was a very challenging par 63, 18 hole course.
 There was lots of water, bunkers and narrow fairways.
-The greens were very hard to read and on most greens I felt like I was standing on a massive green potato chip.
+The greens were always very hard to read and on most greens it felt like I was standing on a massive green potato chip.

 Or vice versa.

-My best score ever was 82.
+My best score ever was an 82.
 The Lakeside was inexpensive compared to the Toronto area courses that I usually played.
 I always walked the course, mostly because I never wanted the extra expense of a cart rental and

 I also loved the exercise.
 In 1990 Deerhurst would open the new professional par 72 Highlands course.
 I played it just once, it cost me well over a hundred bucks and I lost a dozen balls on that day.
 I shot if I recall 130 and most of my strokes were self-inflicted penalty strokes.